apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 Here, `negative_table` is used to store word sampling probability for negative sampling.
 `noisePower` is a hyperparameter of noise distribution for negative sampling.
 During word2vec training,
-words sampled this distribution are used for negative example.
+words sampled this distribution are used for negative examples.

 ```sql
 set hivevar:noisePower=3/4;